AbeBaehaki/vue-datatables-wrapper/README.md

 # vue-datatables

-> DataTables' jQuery plugin integration for Vue.js
+DataTables' jQuery plugin integration for Vue.js

+Separation of concerns from [this](https://github.com/RodrigoBalest/vuejs-datatables-jqueryui-dialogs).
+Inspired by [this](https://willvincent.com/blog/making-vuejs-and-datatables-play-nice).

 ## Build Setup